Understanding Webhooks

 |---|---|

-type | Event type (e.g., payout_request.completed) |
+type | Event name for payout events (e.g., payout_request.processed) |

-data | The resource that changed, with its current state |
+data | The resource data for payout events |

 Event Types